-We hope these lists will help you to select books that are most appropriate to your daughter’s age and interests.
+We hope these lists will help you to select books that are most appropriate to your child's age and interests.
 You may be interested, too, to see the authors and titles suggested for other Lower School grades.
 Many of these are award-winning books and/or are on booklists of notable children’s literature.
 Although many are available in paperback, don’t forget your local library as a wonderful source of children’s reading.

 We all know that reading and listening to stories boost children’s vocabulary, concept understanding, and syntax; books increase children’s knowledge of story grammar, activate their lively imaginations, and are wonderful family fun.
 Please consider this compilation to be not only lists of titles but of authors as well.
-Should your daughter select another work by a recommended author, that is fine.
+Should your child select another work by a recommended author, that is fine.

 Head of Lower School